 Day 1 Muscat – Nizwa Fort & Market- Wahiba Sands (Camping)

-In the morning we’ll leave Muscat for Nizwa (the old capital of Oman), we’ll visit the famous Nizwa Souq (market).
-A wide variety of vendors offering their goods in the streets of the souk from, here you can find, vegetables, pottery, jewelry, handicrafts, Omani sweets (Halwa), Dates spice, and souvenirs which are sold in authentic old market halls that few places can boast, especially interesting is the Friday cattle market when the locals from the nearby Villages come to sell their, goats, cattle, sheep, and chickens in a circus-style open marketplace.
+In the morning we’ll leave Muscat for Nizwa (the old capital of Oman), we’ll visit the famous Nizwa Souq (market), a wide variety of vendors offering their goods in the streets of the souk, from here you can find, vegetables, pottery, jewelry, handicrafts, Omani sweets (Halwa), dates spice, and souvenirs which are sold in authentic old market halls that few places can boast, especially interesting is the Friday cattle market when the locals from the nearby villages & towns come to sell their, goats, cattle, sheep, and chickens in a circus-style open marketplace.

 Day 2 Wahiba Sands- Wadi Bani Khalid- Sur – Ras Al Hadd

-In the morning we leave the Desert to Wadi Bani Khalid, one of the biggest and most beautiful Wadis in Oman.
-With a little walk of approximately 10 to 15 minutes, you will reach the sparkling water pools 9 meters in-depth, here you can swim, sunbathe, relax in the beautiful scenic Wadi canyons.
+In the morning we leave the desert to Wadi Bani Khalid, one of the biggest and most beautiful Wadis in Oman, with a little walk of approximately 10 to 15 minutes, you’ll reach the sparkling water pools 9 meters in-depth, here you can swim, sunbathe, relax in the beautiful scenic Wadi Canyons.

-Then we will continue our journey to the City of Sur, the famous Arabian Dhow Factory, where you can see traditional wooden Dhows being built, we will visit the old part from Sur there you can see most of the houses designed with wooden doors and windows.
+Then we’ll continue our journey to the City of Sur, the famous Arabian Dhow Factory, where you can see traditional wooden Dhows being built, we’ll visit the old part from Sur there you can see most of the houses designed with wooden doors and windows.

-The tour continues to Ras Al Hadd, set up your camp, in the evening after dinner we take you to the Turtle sanctuary at Ras Al Jinz. here we will go on a guided beautiful walking tour on the beach at night under the stars, where we have a high chance of seeing Oman’s great sea turtles stumbling onto the beach to build a nest and lay the eggs.
-If you are lucky, you can even see baby turtles hatching from some nests.
+The tour continues to Ras Al Hadd, set up your camp, in the evening after dinner we take you to the Turtle sanctuary at Ras Al Jinz, here we’ll go on a guided beautiful walking tour on the beach at night under the stars, where we have a high chance of seeing Oman’s great sea turtles stumbling onto the beach to build a nest and lay the eggs, if you are lucky, you can even see baby turtles hatching from some nests.

 Day 3 Ras Al Hadd-Wadi Shab -Sinkhole-Muscat

-Today we will take you to Wadi Shab.
-This Wadi is an enormous canyon gorge that is lined with palm trees and impressive indications of what the power of the water coming down from the mountains can do in nature.
-With a 45 minute hike up through the canyon Wadi (walking shoes are required), we arrive at one of the crystal clear water pools.
-Tourists can swim through the warm waters from pool to pool, eventually, we come to the last pool where an opening among the enormous rocks allows us to swim into an incredible crevice cave with a small waterfall.
-Inside, the sunlight filters in from the outside, turning the water into a beautiful turquoise blue whilst water showers down one side of the cave from the Wadi beyond.
+Today we’ll take you to Wadi Shab.
+This Wadi is an enormous canyon gorge that is lined with palm trees and impressive indications of what the power of the water coming down from the mountains can do in nature, with a 45 minute hike up through the canyon Wadi (walking shoes are required), we arrive at one of the crystal clear water pools, tourists can swim through the warm waters from pool to pool, eventually, we come to the last pool where an opening among the enormous rocks allows us to swim into an incredible crevice cave with a small waterfall inside, the sunlight filters in from the outside, turning the water into a beautiful turquoise blue whilst water showers down one side of the cave from the Wadi beyond.

-From Wadi Shab we drive towards Bimmah Sinkhole, a water-filled depression, structurally a sinkhole, in the limestone of eastern Muscat Governorate in Oman, a lake of turquoise waters, it is 50 m by 70 m wide and approximately 20 m deep.
-It is only about 600 m away from the sea, between the coastal towns of Dibab and Bimmah Village.
+From Wadi Shab we drive towards Bimmah Sinkhole, a water-filled depression, structurally a sinkhole, in the limestone of eastern Muscat Governorate in Oman, a lake of turquoise waters, it is 50 m by 70 m wide and approximately 20 m deep, it’s only about 600 m away from the sea, between the coastal towns of Dibab and Bimmah village.